python/cpython/Doc/library/textwrap.rst

 --------------

-The :mod:`textwrap` module provides two convenience functions, :func:`wrap` and :func:`fill`, as well as :class:`TextWrapper`, the class that does all the work, and two utility functions, :func:`dedent` and :func:`indent`.
-If you're just wrapping or filling one or two  text strings, the convenience functions should be good enough;
+The :mod:`textwrap` module provides some convenience functions, as well as :class:`TextWrapper`, the class that does all the work.
-otherwise,  you should use an instance of :class:`TextWrapper` for efficiency.
+If you're just wrapping or filling one or two text strings, the convenience functions should be good enough; otherwise, you should use an instance of :class:`TextWrapper` for efficiency.

 .. function:: wrap(text, width=70, **kwargs)